Azure-Samples/hdinsight-diagnostic-scripts/HDInsightNetworkValidatorV2/readme.md

        - As you are using a firewall/NVA, gets your UDR
        - If it's Azure Firewall checks Application Rule Collections and Network Rule Collections

-#### PART 2 - Add Validations:
+#### PART B - Add "connection check"s to a list:
 - In this part, tool adds the necessary inbound sources, which are HDInsight Management Endpoints, and outbound destinations to its list depending on what's obtained in the previous part.

-#### PART 3 - Execute the validations:
+#### PART C - Execute the "connections check"s:
-- Do the actual validations populated in Part 2.
-It uses "nc" command for the outbound validation executions and network watcher's IpFlowVerify tool for inbound validation executions.
+- Do the actual validations populated in Part B. It uses "nc" command for the outbound validation executions and network watcher's IpFlowVerify tool for inbound validation executions.

 #### SUMMARY - Results:
 - Show the results